-There have been many strong go players throughout history.
+There have been many great go players throughout history.
 On this page is information about who were arguably the best.

-On this page there are several SGF files of famous baduk games, and to view these you'll need an SGF editor.
+On this page there are several SGF files of famous baduk games, to view these you'll need an SGF editor.

 There are many available, and I've linked to some that are free under Baduk Resources.

-Honinbo Dosaku was the 4th head of the Honinbo house(1677-1702), and also appointed to Meijin at the age of 23.
+Honinbo Dosaku started to learn go when he was 7 years old, became the 4th head of the Honinbo house in 1677, and appointed to Meijin in 1678.
 He is regarded by many as the greatest player of all time.